Hordunlarmy/DevCommit/README.md

 - 🚀 Automatic commit generation using AI
 - 📁 Directory-based commits - create separate commits for each root directory
 - 🎯 Interactive mode to choose between global or directory-based commits
+- 📄 **Commit specific files or folders** - Stage and commit only selected files/directories
+- 🔄 **Regenerate commit messages** - Don't like the suggestions?
+Regenerate with one click
+- 🚀 **Push to remote** - Automatically push commits after committing
 - ⚙️ Flexible configuration - use environment variables or .dcommit file
 - 🏠 Self-hosted model support - use your own AI infrastructure
 - 🆓 Multiple free tier options available